frugglehost/TautulliBatch2Trakt/.github/ISSUE_TEMPLATE/bug_report.md

  - PowerShell Version: [e.g. 3, 4, 5, ...]

 **Error Message(s)**
-- Submit any error messages directly if avaliable.
+- Submit any error messages directly if available.

 **Additional context**
 - Add any other context about the problem here.